maomihz/cs61b/Documents/submission.md

 This is a confusing part.
 When you have a lab session, you typically go to the website(`cs61bl.github.io`), download the files, drag into `eclipse`, and start working.
 And then you will have all the trouble about where is the files you saved, because you have to copy the files and submit them!
 But do you remember when you first opened eclipse, a dialog prompted you to select the workspace? __Remember all the files inside eclipse is on your workspace folder you set.__ If you don't know where your workspace is, open up eclipse and click `File` -> `Switch Workspace` -> `other`

-After you finished working, all the modified files are saved in the eclipse workspace.
-I recommend you open the eclipse workspace before submission and drag or copy all the files you need to submit (Shown on the start of every lab section, DO NOT include .class files, .DS_Store files, and .project files!) to a seperate folder.
+After you finished working, all the modified files are saved in the eclipse workspace. __I recommend you open the eclipse workspace before submission and drag or copy all the files you need to submit (Shown on the start of every lab section, DO NOT include redundent files for it will prompt you a long list of files to submit!)__ to a seperate folder.
 (On your Desktop, for example) It will be helpful for your further work!

 Now it comes the challenging part: `scp` command.
 First of all, we will learn about how unix organize files in a filesystem (This applys to Mac and Linux.
 For windows, see the alternative method but when you are working remotely over SSH, you do need the knowledge.) and various Unix commands you will encounter.